 We World-school with a Visit to a Local Primary School

 Here at the school, we are introduced to the village chief.
 I like him straight away.

 We talk with the Principal of the school, who explains how they are now a little short of students (since parents are discouraged to have more than 1 or 2 children).
 “It is not like the old days”, he tells us.

 Explorason had fun with a class of children his age.
-The boys were cheeky – I’ve learnt school kids can be the same the world over – happy, cheeky and wanting attention!
+The boys were cheeky – I’ve learned school kids can be the same the world over – happy, cheeky and wanting attention!